Rauno56/letters/readme.md

 ## Deployment

-1. Set up now/vercel on your environment;
+1. Set up Vercel on your environment;
 2. Clone the repo;
 3. Copy `data.raw.example` to `data.raw` and fill it in with tab-separated rows of name, code, url;
 3. Run [`./update.secrets`](./update.secrets) or create secret in Vercel from `data.raw`;
-4. Deploy running `now`.
+4. Deploy running `vercel`.

 Demo: [https://letters-test.t56.now.sh/](https://letters-test.t56.now.sh/) (Try `codecode123` for successful entry)